Renovamen/what-if/notes/snippets/2018-01-17-built-cluster-with-vmware.md

 ---
-title: Built a Cluster on Mac with VMware Fusion
 date: 2018-01-17
 ---

+# Built a Cluster on Mac with VMware Fusion

 Final Project of 2018 Fall Distributed Systems